500,000 Americans have died from COVID-19. These visualizations capture the devastation

 Making the visual conform to the data

-At the beginning of February, New York Times graphics editors Lazaro Gamio and Lauren Leatherby designed a dot-density graph for the website that depicted the number of deaths at the time: 450,000.
+At the end of January, New York Times graphics editors Lazaro Gamio and Lauren Leatherby designed a dot-density graph for the website that depicted the number of deaths at the time: 450,000.
 The graph uses a 1:1 ratio, so each dot represents one death.
 Readers continuously scroll down the page to see how the number of dots change in density over time.

 “The nature of data visualization is that abstract symbols—lines, dots, bars—can represent 5 or 5,000 without changing their own physical form, a useful technique for many applications,” Gamio explains.
 “But to mark an occasion as devastating as this one, our goal was to maintain a 1:1 ratio in the data to try to express the magnitude of this milestone.
 This way, the data would not conform to the visual, and instead, the visual would conform to the data.”
 With the 500,000 milestone looming, The Times adapted the graphic for the constraints of its front page in print.